Vietnam - Country Commercial Guide

 Franchising Industry Sector

-Last published date: 2022-12-15
+Last published date:

 Overview

 The Vietnamese Government issued Decree No. 8/2018/ND-CP in January 2018 to amend some business conditions, including franchising, regulated by the MOIT.
-Under the decree No. 8/2018/ND-CP, Article 5 of Decree No. 35 was revised removing the requirement for foreign franchisors to register with MOIT.
+Under Decree No. 8/2018/ND-CP, Article 5 of Decree No. 35 was revised removing the requirement for foreign franchisors to register with MOIT.
 However, the registration requirements in other articles in Decree 35 were not revised, requiring additional clarity from MOIT on these requirements.

 Leading Sub-Sectors

-Vietnamese consumers often associate Western brands with quality, an affluent life-style, and product reliability.
+Vietnamese consumers often associate Western brands with quality, an affluent lifestyle, and product reliability.
 They are responsive to high-end, well-known, premium brands of products and services.
 At present, most franchised businesses in Vietnam are focused on fast food and retail, but a significant potential exists for a wide range of companies to enter the Vietnamese market.
 Franchise opportunities are gradually becoming available across the nation in a growing range of brands and sectors.

 Retail, education, entertainment, healthcare, beauty-care, children’s services, and lifestyle-oriented businesses are other growing franchise segments.

-Opportunities
+Opportunities and Challenges

 There are several factors that have contributed to the growth of the franchise market:

-• The U.S. brands enjoy a reputation for quality, especially in the southern region of Vietnam.
-Best prospects for the U.S. franchisors include fast food, business services, health and nutrition, education services, health care, children’s services, cleaning and sanitation, hospitality, fashion, entertainment, and convenience stores.
+• 60% of the population is under 35 years of age, and per capita GDP is around USD4,000 and on the rise.
+Over the next decade, 36 million more consumers may join Vietnam’s consuming class, defined as consumers who spend at least USD11 a day in purchasing power parity (PPP) terms, according to recent McKinsey Global Institute research.
+American brands have a reputation for quality, especially in southern Vietnam.
+Best prospects for American franchisors include fast food, business services, health and nutrition, education services, health care, children’s services, cleaning and sanitation, hospitality, fashion, entertainment, and convenience stores.

 Resources